AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 ![](assets/message-center-process.png)

-For example, let's say you are a company with a website where your customers can buy products.
+For example, imagine you are a company with a website where your customers can buy products.

 Adobe Campaign allows you to send a notification email to customers who have added products to their cart.
 When one of them leaves your website without going through with their purchases (external event which triggers a Campaign event), a cart abandonment email is automatically sent to them (transactional message delivery).

-The main steps for putting this into place are detailed in [this section](#key-steps).
+The main steps for putting this into place are detailed below in [this section](#key-steps).

 ## Transactional message types {#transactional-message-types}